farhad-pourkamali/DISC/README.md

 # DISC
-Distance-based Importance Sampling and Clustering (DISC) for the Nyström low-rank approximation method.
+## Distance-based Importance Sampling and Clustering (DISC) for the Nyström low-rank approximation method